atanasgiliev/atanasgiliev.github.io/content/medea.md

 [^14]: Lines 214-409 inclusive, episodes consist of dialogue spoken by the actors between choral songs. *Medea* contains five episodes.
 [^15]: A song sung by the chorus after each episode and after its initial appearance on stage.
 This stasimon spans lines 410-45 inclusive.
 [^16]: The NURSE and JASON were played by the same actor in Ancient Athens.
 Indeed, the Loeb editors have likely not considered or chosen to ignore this when adding their stage directions.
 Since the idea of having two actors for these roles becomes useful later in the play (see Episode IV), I have retained their direction here.
+[^17]: This translation is written with the notion that his name should be pronounced with the second syllable stressed.
+[^18]: It is not completely clear at what point MEDEA rises.
+It makes sense to me that it would be sometime during AEGEUS’ first few lines after she finishes speaking.